PilzHere/MyWebsite/MyHugoSite/content/posts/projects/ultra-nightmare.md

 If it was not for the deadline, I would have focused on making proper code for the game (some parts are horrible, just to get things working quickly) and add more enemies, items and maps.\
 If I were to do this now, I would probably recode the whole game.

-\
-The game got attention from the LibGDX community:
+### The game got attention from the LibGDX community
 * [Raxorg](https://github.com/Raxorg) added new features into the game.
 * MindaugasRumsa released a [mobile version](https://mindaugasrumsa.itch.io/ultra-nightmare-mobile) of the game.